AliceO2Group/AliceO2/o2qa/README.md

 1. Set the environment variable SIMPATH to your FairSoft installation directory.
 2. Set the environment variable FAIRROOTPATH to your FairRoot installation directory.

-It is a good practice to run config.sh script from AliceO2 build directory to set all others variables as PATH etc.
+It is a good practice to run config.sh script from AliceO2 build directory to set all others variables such as PATH etc.

 ### Overwiev
 This is a quality assurance software prototype for AliceO2 software.
 It uses FairMQ framework to provide distributed environment.